haggarter/itc-344-concurrency-lab/README.md

 Each test should say that it passed.

 ### Part 2 - Signals
 Hey, thanks for getting that server sorted out!
+I just got off the plane and I had a chance to peek at your implementation.
 I like it a lot.
 I did find one rather big error though that might be a problem for us.
 We forgot to have our server reap all its child processes!
 Basically, that means that they never exited properly.
 They are now just sitting there, taking up memory.
 The longer we run the server, the more these zombie children will eat up our system.
 I'll show you what I mean.
 Run the following command:
 ```
 htop
 ```

 Look through the results.
-Anything process with a status Z is one of our orphaned zombie processes from when we ran the test driver.
+Any process with a status Z is one of our orphaned zombie processes from when we ran the test driver.
 We need to fix that.
 We can do so with signals.
 When the child process exits, it sends `SIGCHLD` to its parent process.
 The parent process can then call `wait()` to reap each of these children that have exited.
 When this happens, the process is removed from the operating system's list of processes and its memory can finally be freed for another process.

 To get rid of these zombie processes, reboot your machine:
 ```